nevsetakpohano/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts
+👂 heard
+🎓 known
+🖐️ used
+🙋 explained
+📢 talked
+🔬 researched
+🚀 constructed
 - Syntax and concepts
-  - value
+  - value-🖐️ used
-  - identifier
+  - identifier -🖐️ used
-  - variable
+  - variable -🖐️ used
-  - constant
+  - constant -🖐️ used
-  - scalar
+  - scalar - 👂 heard
-  - literal
+  - literal - 🖐️ used
-  - expression
+  - expression - 🖐️ used
   - heap
-  - function
+  - function - 🖐️ used
-  - procedure
+  - procedure - 🎓 known
-  - method
+  - method - 🖐️ used
-  - class
+  - class - 🖐️ used
-  - prototype
+  - prototype - 👂 heard
-  - event
+  - event - 🖐️ used
-  - type
+  - type - 🖐️ used
-  - primitive types
+  - primitive types - 👂 heard
-  - reference types
+  - reference types - 👂 heard
-  - flag
+  - flag - 👂 heard
   - lexical scope
   - code block
   - conditions